Frequently Asked Questions

 Practical subjects such as design, drawing, woodworking, welding, and blacksmithing, in addition to other arts, provide a good background for anyone wanting to become a goldsmith.
 An understanding of math is also an advantage since you will be required to work out the different amounts of metals you need for alloying.
 For any given project you might have to calculate areas and lengths, convert fractions and decimals, etc. Even if you are not very good at math, you need to be willing to learn!

-ACC’s college credit Jewelry classes are taught at ACC’s Riverside campus in Building C and Annex 200/ 300.
+ACC’s college credit Jewelry classes are taught at ACC’s Highland Campus in Building 4000.

 A student completing the associate degree in Jewelry will develop skills in jewelry design and fabrication, lost-wax casting, jewelry repair, and more.
 You will learn to solder and set stones using a variety of techniques.
 You will also gain skills in the production, marketing and sale of jewelry.

 First, complete the courses required for the Jewelry Certificate.
 In your final semester, apply for graduation through Online Services before that semester’s graduation application deadline.
 You can earn your Certificate on the way to earning your Associate Degree, so remember to apply for it as you earn credits!